Privacy notice - care

 Changes to our Privacy Notice

-Our privacy notice is regularly kept up to date and this version was updated on 12 June 2018.
-The latest full version is always available from our website at www.baronyha.org.uk.
+Our Privacy Notice is regularly kept up to date and this version was updated on 4 September 2018.
+The latest full version is always available from our website.